-If you weren’t a writer, what would you want to be and why?
+If you weren’t a writer/illustrator, what would you want to be and why?

 What is one book that has stuck with you since you’ve read it?

-What is one item in your fridge that tells us about you?
+What is one item in your refrigerator that tells us about you?

 “Dad, there is literally nothing in the fridge.”
 One of my kids told me that yesterday.
 While we do in fact grocery shop, I always seem to put it off as long as possible.
 Why?
 Because every shopping trip is two hours I can’t spend writing, illustrating, spending time with my family, or going off on a solo adventure.
 Besides, there’s always takeout. 😉